 Taking precautionary steps to prevent damage from occurring in your home due to seemingly unstoppable things like water leaks is never a bad idea.
-Unfortunately, most people are sucked into the as-seen-on-tv gambits and end up with products and services that they don’t need or don’t actually work.
-Then there are some people who think all products and services, even the good ones, are just shams constructed by frauds to get their money.
-It can be tricky finding out which are the good ones and which really are scams, but to hang out on one side of the fence or the other is never a good idea.
+Unfortunately, most people are sucked into the as-seen-on-tv gambits and end up with products and services they don’t need or that don’t work.

 Let’s take a look at a few of those myths.